NikhilDIL/CourseProject/README.md

   - Sixth, we repeat steps two through five until the stopping criteria.
 Once we reach the stopping criteria, the process stops and the function outputs CT, which is the output causal topic list

-## 3. Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run the software, whichever is applicable.
+## 3. Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run the software, whichever is applicable

 This project was run using python version 3.8.